nursultanm4/volunteer-matcher/README.md

 ### 📌 Features

 - Registration and structured storage of volunteer and organization data
-- Matching algorithm based on defined attrbutes
+- Matching algorithm based on defined attributes
 - Logging of system actions and errors

 ### 🛠️ Technologies used